Ramgree/enterprise_integration_systems/homework_one/reviews/REVIEWS.md

 I thought it was amusing how they didn't seem to be aware that a go project can be compiled to a binary, making their lifes considerably more complicated than it should have been.

+* Reviewer: Jekaterina
+* Was the stated problem solved in an acceptable manner?

+Yes, it works as it meant to be.

+* What has been done well and why?

+Everything works, it's cool.

+* What is not well implemented and why?

+Can't really say anything new, the problem with the tests was mentioned above.

+* How easy is it to understand?

+Everything is nice and clear.

+* Recommendations to simplify

+Pay more attention when writing tests.

+* Did the implementers use anything special?

+No.

+* Anything else funny?

+Still no :<

 ### Task 3

 * Task completed by: 1, 2, 3, 5 by Bruno & Jekaterina and 4 by Bohdan